RichieHakim/richfile/README.md

 }
 ```

-Into directory structures like this:
+Into a directory structure that looks like this:
 ```
 Directory structure:
 Viewing tree structure of richfile at path: ~/path/data.richfile (dict)